Find Nursing Schools

 Private not-for-profit Public vs. Private

-Approximately 73% of the students who attend this school take out loans.
-The typical student loan amount is $9,853 a year.
+77% of Salve Regina students take out loans to afford college costs.
+The typical student loan amount is $12,236 a year.
 Salve Regina has a 1.4% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 References